 The online register of individuals’ training and skills for the energy and utilities sector.

-Offering of programmes to generate intelligence that inform organisations of the likely impacts of internal and external factors on skills and labour acquisition.
+Programmes that generate intelligence that inform organisations of the impacts of internal and external factors on skills and labour acquisition.

 Enabling employers to successfully recruit new talent.